 The ECS will provide either a positive or negative verification of the employee's right to work.
 If a positive verification is received, this must be kept on file along with the employee's Certificate of Application to provide the employer with a statutory excuse against a fine for six months.
 This should be sufficient time for the EU Settlement Scheme application to be processed by the Home Office;

 Once the employee has been granted status under the EU Settlement Scheme, employers must conduct an online right to work check to verify the employee's grant of leave.
 If the decision on the EU Settlement Scheme application is not decided within the six-month validity of the ECS positive verification, employers must make a follow-up ECS request before the ECS expires.
 They must continue this until there is a decision on the application.

-- Applying to the Home Office for a Tier 2 Sponsor Licence (if not already in place) as soon as possible to ensure the company is ready and able to sponsor workers for Tier 2 visas if required from 1 January 2021
+Employers should consider applying to the Home Office for a sponsor licence (if not already in place) as soon as possible to ensure the company is ready and able to sponsor workers for Skilled Worker visas if required.